 Thus, journalists should always bear in mind the question; What is more important – your life or your report?
 If you can tell the story without taking the risk, or in a different way, it might be better?

 In Pakistan, years of oppression and censorship harden Pakistani journalists’ ability to do their job.
 Caught between the pressures of reporting independently on security forces and their role in the conflict, the religious right-wing and extremist groups such as al Qaeda and the Pakistani Taliban – journalists learned to self-censor and walk an invisible tightrope to survive (3).

-Military forces cannot always protect journalists’ safety on the ground, and media professionals may be let alone in extremely difficult situations.
-Some guidelines and skills should be acquainted before reporting in grey zones, in which state and non-state actors engage in competition and where it is not clear whether something is legal or not.
-Thus, competencies such as the ability to adequately respond to the situation, self-reliance in critical situations are especially relevant.
+Military forces cannot always protect journalists’ safety on the ground, and media professionals may be left alone in extremely difficult situations.
+Journalists should be acquainted with some guidelines and skills before reporting in grey zones, in which state and non-state actors engage in competition, and where it is not clear whether something is legal or not.
+Thus, competencies such as the ability to adequately respond to the situation and self-reliance in critical situations are especially relevant.